Buddhas of Bamiyan: Current status (2002–present)

 In the summer of 2006, Afghan officials were deciding on the timetable for the re-construction of the statues.
 As they waited for the Afghan government and international community to decide when to rebuild them, a $1.3 million UNESCO-funded project was sorting out the chunks of clay and plaster—ranging from boulders weighing several tons to fragments the size of tennis balls—and sheltering them from the elements.

 The Buddhist remnants at Bamyan were included on the 2008 World Monuments Watch List of the 100 Most Endangered Sites by the World Monuments Fund.

 In 2013, the foot section of the smaller Buddha was rebuilt with iron rods, bricks and concrete by the German branch of ICOMOS.
 Further constructions were halted by order of UNESCO, on the grounds that the work was conducted without the organisation's knowledge or approval.
 The effort was contrary to UNESCO's policy of using original material for reconstructions, and it has been pointed out that it was done based on assumptions.

-In 2015, a wealthy Chinese couple, Janson Hu and Liyan Yu, financed the creation of a Statue of Liberty-size 3D light projection of an artist's view of what the larger Buddha, known as Solsol to locals, might have looked like in its prime.
+In 2015, a wealthy Chinese couple, Janson Hu and Liyan Yu, financed the creation of a 3D light projection of an artist's view of what the larger Buddha, known as Solsol to locals, might have looked like in its prime.
 The image was beamed into the niche one night in 2015; later the couple donated their $120,000 projector to the culture ministry.

-As of November 2021, after the 2021 Taliban offensive that saw the overthrow of the Islamic Republic of Afghanistan and the return of Taliban to the government, tourists are being accepted at the site, with the Taliban promising to preserve the Bamyan valley.
-However, preservation work has ceased and there are no indications that reconstruction will occur in the foreseeable future.
+Shortly after the 2021 Taliban offensive that saw the overthrow of the Islamic Republic of Afghanistan and the return of Taliban to the government, tourists were again granted permission to visit the site.
+While the Taliban promised to preserve the Bamyan valley, preservation work was ceased indefinitely.
+UNESCO's Afghan operations were stymied, largely due to foreign investors' fears that continued support of cultural preservation projects in the country would run afoul of international sanctions.
+In February 2023, UNESCO's restoration work resumed when the Italian government approved new funding.